oscal-compass/compliance-trestle/docs/tutorials/work_with_authoring_versions.md

 ## Step 1: Create a trestle workspace if you don't have one already

-This will initialize Trestle workspace that would contain all your templates and governed documents.
+This intializes a Trestle workspace that will contain all your templates and governed documents.

 ```bash
 mkdir my_workspace